Didisimmons/LILELI-QUIZ-GAME/readME.md

       * However it is important to note that once the user clicks the deployed site , the user might not be able to view the site immediately, which is not a problem as it might take 2 minutes or less for the deployed site to be active.

-2. Forking The Github Repository
+2. Forking The GitHub  Repository

-    By forking the GitHub repository, we create a clone of our original repository (LILELI) in our Github account.This assists modifications and experiments to be done on the cloned repository without affecting the original repository.
+    By forking the GitHub repository, we create a clone of our original repository (LILELI QUIZ GAME) in our GitHub account.This assists modifications and experiments to be done on the cloned repository without affecting the original repository.

       * Sign In to GitHub account .

       * Decide from the list of repositories which you would want to be duplicated.
-For this project it's [LILELI](https://github.com/Didisimmons/https://github.com/Didisimmons/LILELI-QUIZ-GAME).
+For this project it's [LILELI QUIZ GAME](https://github.com/Didisimmons/https://github.com/Didisimmons/LILELI-QUIZ-GAME).

       * Locate the "fork" option at the top right corner of the LILELI QUIZ GAME and click it.
-Once clicked it creates another copy of the LILELI QUIZ GAME repository to accomodate modifications.
+Once clicked it creates another copy of the LILELI QUIZ GAME repository to accommodate  modifications.

 ## CREDITS

 ### CONTENT

-*	 The code for this game was inspired by extensive research on several quiz game tutorials, articles, and Stackoverflow.
+*	 The code for this game was inspired by extensive research on several quiz game tutorials and Stackoverflow articles.
 Here are the few YouTube channels researched :
      * [Kindson The Tech Pro](https://www.youtube.com/watch?v=2Bpiluefkh8&t=882s&ab_channel=KindsonTheTechPro).

      * [Brian Design](https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=3161s&ab_channel=BrianDesign)